Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 The higher costs of memory care reflect the specialized nature of the services, including 24/7 supervision, cognitive support, and a secure, structured environment.
 Assisted living and independent living facilities, while offering some personal assistance, do not provide the same level of dementia-specific care that memory care units offer.

-Ohi-546 Pine Tree Road excels at providing dementia care services in Penobscot county, Maine.
-Ohi-546 Pine Tree Road offers luxurious amenities that include custom meal plans, pet therapy and access to physical and speech therapy to any older adults with dementia who reside in Hermon, ME and nearby areas.
-Ohi-546 Pine Tree Road is located at 546 Pinetree Rd, 04401 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.
+Ohi-546 Pine Tree Road is known for providing dementia care services in Penobscot county, Maine.
+Ohi-546 Pine Tree Road provides luxurious amenities that include transportation services to doctor appointments, daily living assistance and access to physical and speech therapy to any older adults with dementia who reside in Hermon, ME and nearby areas.
+Ohi-546 Pine Tree Road is located at 546 Pinetree Rd, 04401 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

-Dirigo Pines Inn enables dementia sufferers to get dementia care in Orono, Maine.
-It includes amenities such as an onsite nurse, routine check-ups for proper weight maintenance and special activities for Alzheimer’s patients and is situated at 9 Alumni Dr, in 04357 zip code area inside Penobscot county.
-Dirigo Pines Inn is duly licensed in Maine to provide memory care, with license number RCD38600.
+Broadway House enables older adults to receive dementia care in Bangor, Maine.
+It offers amenities such as access to geriatric physician, routine check-ups for proper weight maintenance and custom memory care programs and activities and is located at 166 Broadway, in 04032 zip code area in Penobscot county.
+Broadway House is licensed in Maine to provide assisted living and memory care, with license # PNC1367.

-For seniors who require help with everyday tasks, Fruit Street can be the perfect choice for memory care assisted living in Bangor, Maine.
-It provides amenities like custom activities and therapy programs, daily living help and special colors to aid with memory.
-Fruit Street is licensed in the state of Maine with license # RCC1806.
+For seniors who require aid with everyday tasks, Siesta Haven Ii can be the best choice for memory care assisted living in Bangor, Maine.
+It provides amenities such as transportation services to doctor appointments, certified caregivers that specialize in dementia and Alzheimer’s care and custom memory care programs and activities.
+Siesta Haven Ii is officially licensed by the state of Maine with license number RCC2054.

 When exploring how to pay for memory care in Hermon, Maine, it's essential to understand the role Medicare can play in covering such expenses.
 Medicare is a federal health insurance program primarily for people aged 65 and older, as well as some younger individuals with disabilities.
 However, while Medicare provides some assistance for medical expenses, it does not typically cover the full costs of memory care services, especially when it comes to the residential care required for conditions like Alzheimer's disease or other forms of dementia.